-- 1. Image Rights Management: Manage the image rights of participants as established by national laws.
+- 1. Image Rights Management: The National Organizer shall manage the image rights of participants as established by national laws.
 Include in the document to be signed by the teams the right of the ITU to publish images and videos on its social media channels. - 2.
-Rulebook Compliance: Compliance with the "Challenge Rulebook" as published on the ITU's Robotic for Good Youth Challenge's website, is mandatory.
+Rulebook Compliance: The National Organizer must comply with the Challenge Rulebook as published on the ITU's Robotic for Good Youth Challenge's website.